ankithac/Air-Quality-/README.md

 # Air-Quality-
-With all the different Attributes, predict the Air Quality using Linear Regression Model.
+With all the different Attributes given, Build a Linear Regression to model to predict the Air Quality.